-The current building for Holy Trinity Buildwas dates from 1720 and replaced a medieval church.
+The current building for Buildwas Holy Trinity Church dates from 1720 and replaced a medieval church.
 We celebrated our church tricentenary in 2020.

 We wish to keep our church open for the use of the local community for future generations, as it has been at the heart of our village for centuries; and also share the heritage of our church, as it has an interesting history with close ties to Buildwas Abbey (which it used to belong to); and also to families who lived in Ironbridge and Coalbrookdale (where the Industrial Revolution started).